-We meet our Latinx and Indigenous clients where they are- at vineyard worksites and trusted family service centers- to provide bilingual, bicultural health services including massage, acupuncture, somatic therapy, diabetes prevention and care, clinical nutrition and herbalism.
+We meet our Latine and Indigenous clients where they are- at vineyard worksites and trusted family service centers- to provide bilingual, bicultural health services including massage, acupuncture, somatic therapy, diabetes prevention and care, clinical nutrition and herbalism.
 Our programs, led by Promotora CHW’s, include Farmworkers Clinics and Wellness Workshops.

 In 2023 The Botanical Bus: Bilingual Mobile Herb Clinic will: